Jvn101/13-OOM-E-Commerce-Back-End/README.md

 # 13-OOM-E-Commerce-Back-End

 ## Description
-This application is a content management system (CMS) that manages a company's employee database, using Node.js, Inquirer, and MySQL.
+This application is the back end code from an e-commerce site.
+A working Express.js API has beeen configured to use Sequelize to interact with a MySQL database.

 ![Image](/Images/demo.png)